Randomness for Free: Randomness for Free in Transition Function

-Note that the above reduction is worst-case exponential (because so can be the least common multiple of all probability denominators).
+Note that the above reduction is worst-case exponential (because so can be the inverse of the greatest common divisor of the transition probabilities).
 This is necessary to have the property that all probabilistic states in the game have the same number of successors.
-We will see that this property is crucial because it determines the number of actions available to Player~1 in the reductions presented in Section~\ref{sec:red1} and~\ref{sec:red2}, and the number of available actions should not differ in states that have the same observation.
+This property is crucial because it determines the number of actions available to player~1 in the reductions presented in Section~\ref{sec:red1} and~\ref{sec:red2}, and the number of available actions should not differ in states that have the same observation.